kejyang/Automation-Exercises-Website-Tests/README.md

 __Setting Up the End to End tests__

 1. Clone the repository
-2. Using a terminal go into the root of the cloned repository and run npm init
+2. Using a terminal go into the root of the cloned repository and run npm init -y
 3. Run npm install cypress --save-dev
 4. In the terminal run npm run cypress:open
 5. This window should pop up.
 Click E2E Testing